wdawson/okta.github.io/_source/_posts/2019-02-19-add-oauth-device-flow-to-any-server.md

 Open http://localhost:8080/device in your browser, and you'll see a prompt asking you to enter the `user_code`.
 Go ahead and type that in now.
 (You can enter it with or without the hyphen, and in upper or lower case, the proxy server will normalize the input.)

-{% img blog/oauth-device-flow-proxy/user-code-prompt.png %}{: .center-image }
+{% img blog/oauth-device-flow-proxy/user-code-prompt.png alt:"The proxy server prompt to enter the user code" %}{: .center-image }

 If you're already signed in to Okta, you won't even see the OAuth prompt, and you'll be redirected back immediately to the proxy.

-{% img blog/oauth-device-flow-proxy/proxy-complete.png %}{: .center-image }
+{% img blog/oauth-device-flow-proxy/proxy-complete.png alt:"You successfully signed in!" %}{: .center-image }

 Now back in the terminal, go ahead and repeat the same POST request you made before.
 (You can type up arrow and enter to repeat the last command.)